Nemesis9450/Speech-Emotion-Recognition/README.md

 Result: On Observing you will find that Optimisers Adamax has the highest accuracy of 96.12%, however we can see in all the optimiser graph none of them are converging although we have achieved a very good accuracy but there may be a scope for improvement in which we can get a converging graph in less computation to save the number of epoch as in previous case all the optimisers have been run over for 100 epochs.so will be using early stopping and learning rate reduction techniques.

-2. Optimisers with Early stopping and learning rate reduction
+2. Optimisers with Early stopping and learning rate reduction(also known as callbacks)

 We have implemented two types of callbacks: early stopping andlearning rate reduction.